-Still, there is only so much we can do in terms of controls, and we should mention that our controls come with their own pragmatic requirements.
+A cautionary note is in order, however: there is only so much we can do in terms of controls, and our controls come with their own pragmatic requirements.
 Since our results assess in part the difference between the targets and the at-issue controls, it is essential to understand these requirements in order to determine what role, if any, they play in the difference.

-Importantly, a sentence of the form The helicopter took off with movement X comes with a pragmatic requirement that the modifier with movement X should not be semantically idle.
+For instance, The helicopter took off with movement X comes with a pragmatic requirement that the modifier with movement X should not be semantically idle.
 This immediately explains why The helicopter took off with an upward movement is an odd thing to say: take-offs are supposed to involve an upward movement, hence the at-issue modifier doesn't add anything and is deviant.
-Thus it should not be the case that, relative to the relevant context, the helicopter took off with movement X should be equivalent to the helicopter took off.
+Thus it should not be the case that, relative to the relevant context, the helicopter took off with movement X should be equivalent to the helicopter took off.19

 In the case at hand, our at-issue controls trigger a non-triviality inference that goes against the purported cosupposition.
-This is because the cosupposition if the helicopter were to take off, this would involve movement X leads to the prohibited equivalence: on the assumption that take-off => take-off with movement X, we immediately get the unwanted equivalence take-off <=> take-off with movement X (because the right-to-left direction of the equivalence is trivial).
+This is because the cosupposition if the helicopter were to take off, this would involve movement X leads to the prohibited equivalence: on the assumption that take-off => take-off with movement X, we get the unwanted equivalence take-off <=> take-off with movement X (because the right-to-left direction of the equivalence is trivial).
 The pragmatic prohibition against such cases will on its own create part of the difference between our cosuppositional targets and these at-issue controls.
-This problem is unavoidable when one wishes to compare cosuppositional targets with modified expressions that have the same truth conditions.
-Still, it is reassuring that not just the difference between our targets and the controls is informative; the targets do give rise to fairly strong inferences on their own.
+This problem is unavoidable when one compares cosuppositional targets with modified expressions with same truth conditions.
+Still, it is reassuring that not just the difference between our